 Your health and safety is important to us.
 We are keeping up to date with Government, Health Service Executive and Trinity College Dublin regulations and advice and have been awarded the Fáilte Ireland’s Covid-19 Safety Charter.

-- Your details will be retained for contact tracing only.
+- We will request your contact details to be temporarily retained for contact tracing.